Effingham, Surrey: Roman times

 A Roman coin featuring Emperor Tiberius (r.
 AD 14–37) and his mother Livia was found in Effingham in 1970 by Dr Sutton in land being prepared as rugby fields in King George V Playing Fields.
 It is not known whether the coin was dropped on the land by a passing Roman or arrived in chalk from nearby Horsley used as foundations for the rugby pitches.

 In 1802 General Oliver de Lancy, Lord of the Manor of Effingham East Court, found a small camp of irregular form near Mare House, Dunley Hill in the south of Effingham parish.
 It is believed to be of Roman origin but was lost after the land was enclosed under the Effingham East Court Inclosure Act 1802 (42 Geo.
 3. c.
 76 Pr.) and became arable.

 Anglo-Saxon period

 Around c.
 AD 493, a Saxon noble called Aeffing built his "ham" or house in the area now known as Effingham.
 A charter of AD 727 granted 20 dwellings in Bookham and Effingham to the Benedictine monastery at Chertsey.

 Effingham lay within the Saxon administrative district of Effingham.

-Effingham appears in Domesday Book of 1086 as Epingeham.
+Effingham appears in the Domesday Book of 1086 as Epingeham.
 It was held by Osuuold (Oswald) from Chertsey Abbey and Richard Fitz Gilbert.
-Its domesday assets were: 4½ ploughs, 5 acre of meadow, herbage and pannage worth 18 hogs.
+Its Domesday assets were: 4½ ploughs, 5 acre of meadow, herbage and pannage worth 18 hogs.
 It rendered £8.